MrJaeger/Backbone-Tracking/README.md

 ###Model.progress (versionsAhead)

-Progresses the model by 1 version (if possible) unless the versionsAhead argument is passed.
+Progresses the model by one version (if possible) unless the versionsAhead argument is passed.
 If the versionsAhead argument is passed, then the model will progress by that many versions (if possible).

 ###Model.progressToNewest